Ideal Social Gas: Emergent Thermodynamic Observables in an Effective Model of Social Dynamics: Conclusions

-Lastly, some caveats are required regarding the plausibility of observing phenomena describable by the approach presented here.
+Now, some caveats are required regarding the plausibility of observing phenomena describable by the approach presented here.
 Note that in physics, one can prepare systems to obtain and even define variables empirically, like, for example, temperature, where one puts two systems in contact and waits for both to reach thermal equilibrium, and transitively extends this procedure to other systems.
 Thus, we obtain a relational property that defines the temperature.
 In the case of social systems, this is harder to achieve since one cannot just prepare and dispose of societies.
 Instead, the exploration of social thermodynamics requires an approach similar to how one studies astronomical objects, observable but not controllable (at least not fully controllable in the case of societies).
-One might use variables $P$, $V$, $T$, or others proxy to these, to characterize the systems and assess how well the model explains the relations among those variables.
+One might use variables analogous to $P$, $V$, $T$, or empirical proxies for them, as collective observables characterizing the macroscopic state of the system and assess how well the effective framework captures the relations among such variables.

+Lastly, let us consider some directions for future work.
+A natural continuation of the present work is the inclusion of interactions among particles, leading to statistical systems analogous to non-ideal gases.
+Such extensions may allow the study of collective effects including clustering, polarization, metastability, and phase transitions.
+Another prospective direction is the development of kinetic descriptions based on distribution functions in phase space, potentially leading to transport equations analogous to those of kinetic theory.